algovista-collab/Practical-Statistics-for-Data-Scientists/Chapter 1/Exploratory_Data_Analysis.md

 ## 1.6 Exploring Categorical Data

-### Mode

-The most commonly occuring category or value in the dataset.
+* **Mode:** The most commonly occuring category or value in the dataset.

-### Expected Value

-The average value based on a probability of category's occurence when the categories can be associated with a numeric value.
+* **Expected Value:** The average value based on a probability of category's occurence when the categories can be associated with a numeric value.

-### Bar Charts

-The frequency or proportion for each category plotted as bars.
+* **Bar Charts:** The frequency or proportion for each category plotted as bars.

-### Pie Charts

-The frequency or proportion for each category plotted as wedges in a pie.
+* **Pie Charts:** The frequency or proportion for each category plotted as wedges in a pie.